 Here are some more details about the factors we considered when finding the best crib mattress of 2018:

 Size: Standard crib mattresses should measure approximately 27.5" wide (this varies about .25" between brands and versions), 52" long, and about 5-6" thick.
-This is the standard mattress size for baby cribs, and is not to be confused with the smaller sizes necessary for playards (pack n plays; we review those here) or bassinets (we review those here).
+This is the standard mattress size for baby cribs, and is not to be confused with the smaller sizes necessary for playards (check out the best pack n plays and travel cribs) or bassinets (check out the best bassinets).
 By law, a crib mattress must be at least 27.25" wide and 51.625" long, and a maximum of 6" thick.
 Thicker mattresses are not allowed given the risk for a standing baby to climb and fall out of the crib.
 Crib and toddler are not always a great combination, so be sure to lower the mattress down when they turn into a little monkey!
 Always consider sleeping safety when you're setting up your crib.

 Corners: You will notice that some mattresses for sale have rounded corners, and some have squared corners.
 About 99% of all cribs have squared corners, so a squared corner mattress tends to fit much better without gaps.
 Gaps in the corners aren't a huge concern, but they can be an annoying place for pacifiers or lovies to fall and get lost.
 A mattress with squared corners prevents these issues.